 Prerequisites for Entrance

-Applicants ordinarily hold a doctoral degree or non-U.S. equivalent in medicine, dentistry, veterinary medicine, law, or other fields related to public health – for example, biology or other natural, behavioral, or social sciences.
-Individuals with a master’s degree in nursing, social work, business administration, or a field closely related to public health and who have at least three years of health-related work experience also may be considered for admission to the program.
+Applicants ordinarily hold a doctoral degree or non-U.S. equivalent in medicine, dentistry, veterinary medicine, law, or other fields related to public health — for example, biology or other natural, behavioral, or social sciences.
+Individuals who have a master’s degree in nursing, social work, business administration, or a field closely related to public health together with at least three years of health related work experience also may be considered for admission.
 Preference is given to applicants with clearly identified career goals relevant to the program and strong academic backgrounds.
-Those without the required professional degree or experience should consider an 80-credit SM program offered by one of the HSPH departments.

 Students currently enrolled in U.S.-based MD, DO, DMD, or DDS programs (and students at Harvard Law School) who have a career interest in public health and/or preventive medicine are eligible to apply for admission to the MPH program.
 Medical and dental students undertake the MPH program while on leave of absence between the third and fourth years of medical or dental school.
 They receive the MPH degree upon successful completion of both programs and conferral of the doctoral degree.
 The MPH program serves as a required academic year for residency training in general preventive medicine, aerospace medicine, or occupational and environmental medicine.